The best secrets are hidden in the most unlikely places and HBO Max is no different.

 For fans of the supernatural and the fantastic, there are always options:

-SMALLVILLE: From the ashes of the Smallville tragedy, a teenager tries to learn the meaning of his life and his dark past.
-For Clark – or Superman – his strength and strange abilities are an uncomfortable barrier that separates him from his peers.
+- SMALLVILLE: From the ashes of the Smallville tragedy, a teenager tries to learn the meaning of his life and his dark past.
+For Clark – or Superman – his strength and uncanny abilities are an uncomfortable barrier that separates him from his peers.

 Similar titles: FRINGE, 11.22.63 and THE NEVERS.